ibi-group/IBI.WZDx/README.md

 ### NuGet Package

 To use the library, you need to reference it in your .NET project.
-The easiest way to do this is to add the [IBI.WZDx NuGet package](https://www.nuget.org/packages/IBI.WZDx/) as a dependency to your project:
+The easiest way to do this is to add the [IBI.WZDx NuGet package](https://www.nuget.org/packages/IBI.WZDx/), available from [nuget.org](https://nuget.org), as a dependency to your project:

 ```shell
 dotnet add package IBI.WZDx